ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc (before channel removed).md

 	- If multiple cards would enter a player's battlefield at once, they enter with the largest card on the left and smallest card on the right (determined by offense, tie broken by health, tie broken by base energy cost.
 After base energy cost is a tie, in paper players decide the order, and online it goes by alphabetical order of card name (earlier in the alphabet on the left))
 - If multiple effects that require targets to be chosen are put into the horizon simultaneously, targets must be chosen for the bottom most effect(s) first.
 - If multiple cards are in one board space (such as with weapons), the card on the bottom (the weapon) is assumed to be to the right of the card on top.

----
-## Kinds of things
-- Card - Cards!
-- Ability - Effects created by cards
-	- Triggered ability - Occurs automatically when indicated by the card they are on.
-Is infinite speed unless otherwise noted.
-	- Skill - Ability of a card that is activated by the player similar to playing a card.
-- Universal Action - Actions such as passing or entering combat, which are granted to players by the game rules rather than cards.
-- Player health / life total
--

 ## Info not relevant to set 1: